hoodietramp/capNcook/README.md

 ## ⚗️ Contributions and Issues

 Don't be afraid to contribute!
 We have many, many things you can do to help out.
-If you're trying to contribute but stuck, tag @hoodietramp, join our [discord](https://discord.gg/QhHe7nNRSU) server ✨
+If you're trying to contribute but stuck, tag @hoodietramp, join 345y discord server [discord](https://discord.h00dy.me) server ✨

 Contributions are welcome, but ensure they align with ethical use.
 If you encounter issues, please report them on the [GitHub repository](https://github.com/hoodietramp/capNcook/issues).